 How to find cheap family accommodation

 I’m afraid research has to come high on the to do list of anyone wanting to book a cheap family break or long term stint.
-If you want to stretch your travel budget you’ll need to put in some leg room up front.
+If you want to stretch your travel budget you’ll need to put in some leg work up front.
 It can be frustrating, but well worth it if it gets you where you want to be.

 Getting your budget accommodation also may well depend on not only the size of your family but also the ages of your children and also where you’re planning to stay.